What are the Best Independent Live Music Venues in Manchester

 This historic venue also situated on Oldham Street has been a mainstay of the Manchester music scene for many years.
 Often used as a stop-off for people on their way to the Band on the Wall, it was the site of the now legendary John Peel interview with Joy Division singer Ian Curtis in 1979.
 The Castle has a reputation for quality live music and possibly the best jukebox in town.

 So, these are just a few of the many live music venues around the city showcasing a variety of quality brands, solo performers and artists.
 As most of these venues are located in the centre of the city, you should check out the nearest parking facilities if you are driving.
-The last thing you want to do on your night out is to fall foul of parking enforcement in Manchester.
+The last thing you want to do on your night out is to fall foul of parking enforcement.